JanWilczek/wolf-sound-blog/_posts/synthesis/2021-08-13-wavetable-synthesis-theory.md

 $k_\text{inc}[n]$ is the increment of the index into the wave table.
 It is denoted as a digital signal because in practice it can be changed on a sample-by-sample basis.
 It is directly dependent on the frequency of the played sound.
 If no sound is played $k_\text{inc}[n]$ is 0 and the `index` should be reset to 0.
 Alternatively, one could specify that if no sound is played this diagram is inactive (no signals are supplied to or taken from it).

-For each new output sample, index increment is added to the `index` variable stored in a single-sample buffer (denoted by $z^{-1}$ as explained in the [article on delays]({% post_url 2021-04-01-identity-element-of-the-convolution %})).
+For each new output sample, index increment is added to the `index` variable stored in a single-sample buffer.
 This index is then "brought back" into the range of wavetable indices $[0, L)$ using the `fmod` operation.
 We still keep the fractional part of the index.

 Then, we perform the lookup into the wavetable.
 The lookup can be done using an interpolation strategy of choice.